 After acupuncture, is your symptoms worse?
 Do you feel worse pain after acupuncture?
 Do you have flu like symptoms after acupuncture?

 When you are searching and reading this article means you may just have had your acupuncture treatment – maybe your first one ever- and confused with changes of your symptoms after acupuncture.
-In my 26 years of practice, I noticed certain patterns happens over and over again after acupuncture.
+During my 20+ years of practice, I have noticed certain patterns happens over and over again after acupuncture.
 Below is my shortlist of the most common reactions after acupuncture and my recommendation of what to do with them.

 Immediate Reactions After Acupuncture (the first 24-48 hours)